jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

 Now that you've completed your install of ``ytdl-sub``, it's time to get started.
 This is a 3-step process:

-- Create your configuration file (if the :doc:`prebuilt_presets` don't fit your needs)
+- Create your configuration file (if the :doc:`/code_reference/prebuilt_presets` don't fit your needs)
 - Create your subscription file
 - Automate starting YTDL-Sub